Struggling factories underline fragility of world growth

 Gloomy purchasing managers indexes - surveys of factory activity that correlate strongly with economic activity - added to a string of other economic data that has already soured optimism that a budding pickup in the world economy will flower.

 Over the past two days, manufacturing indexes for the United States, euro zone - including powerhouse Germany - and China have all declined.
-Britain's improved but was still signalling contraction.
+Britain's improved but was still signaling contraction.

 "There is not a great amount of positive news out there.
 Globally, we do see a weaker second quarter - there are no arguments about that," said Victoria Clarke, economist at Investec.